ze0nni/FDB/README.md

 Look to class UserConfig it have following fields

 - `Kind<UnitConfig> Kind` - this is unique name of config.
-If it possible this kind exports to file `Kinds.cs`.
+If it possible this kind exports to file `DB.Gen.cs`.
 If kind not possible to export it mark little darkness and eye icon
 - `Ref<TextConfig> Name` - this mean that unit refered to config from `Index<TextConfig>` you first need goto to page `Texts` add line and after select this line in `Unit.Name` field
 - `Str` `Dex` `Int` `Chr` are `int`.
 This just number
 - `Ref<WeaponConfig> Weapon` - this is reference again but to table `Weapons`